 - We also checked the list of ingredients.
 Unfortunately, we discovered that there are no current laws in Canada or the U.S. for companies to publish all the ingredients they use on the labels of cleaning products.
 Therefore, to make sure we were informed before our purchases, we would go to EWG’s Guide to Healthy Cleaning and look for green cleaners without harmful ingredients.
-We also decided that for our own products we wanted to clearly label every ingredient we use to help our customers make informed choices.
+We also decided that for our own products, we wanted to clearly label every ingredient we use to help our customers make informed choices.

 - If you’ve not come across EcoCert before, it is an internationally recognized certification that guarantees environmental respect throughout the design and creation of a product.
-EcoCert is our first reference point because it has very strict requirements for products, more stringent than other “green” labels found in North America like Ecologo and GreenSeal, which allow many ingredients that are suspected toxins, carcinogens or hormone disruptors.
+EcoCert is our first reference point because it has very strict requirements for products, more stringent than other “green” labels found in North America, like Ecologo and GreenSeal, which allow many ingredients that are suspected toxins, carcinogens or hormone disruptors.

 A few customers have asked us what specific ingredients to look out for and avoid when buying their cleaning products.
-This is a list Chris and I have had for a while, and it’s what we use as a base for things NOT to include in AspenClean products.
+This is a list Chris and Alicia have had for a while, and it’s what we use as a base for things NOT to include in AspenClean products.
 It’s a great start for anyone looking to be more aware of what they are purchasing.

-Cleaning Products that harm the environment (click on the product for more detail):
+Cleaning Products that harm the environment:

 - Nonylphenol ethoxylates (NPEs)